skienzmatishun/rippreport/content/p/baldwin-county-sewer-regulation-a-litmus-test/index.md

 ---
-title: "BALDWIN COUNTY SEWER REGULATION—A LITMUS TEST"
+title: BALDWIN COUNTY SEWER REGULATION—A LITMUS TEST
 date: 2019-09-11
-thumbnail: "img/baldwin-county-sewer-regulation-a-litmus-test.jpg"
+thumbnail: img/baldwin-county-sewer-regulation-a-litmus-test.jpg
 categories:
 - wonderful-wednesday
 authors:
 - admin
+alttags: "Cartoon water drop mascot promoting Crystal Clear, alongside a pH scale graphic, illustrating Baldwin County’s emerging se..."
 ---
 Remember those who lost their lives 18 years ago, September 11 2001, NEVER FORGET

 The biggest consumer issue in Baldwin County, the $6.00 toll, was defeated by a poll.
 The poll numbers rose until they reached a figure that terrified every elected official in Baldwin County.
 When the petition reached the 50,000 mark, elected officials hit their knees.